protocol/web3-dev-team/proposals/IpfsGatewayHttpApi.md

 #### Impact
 _How directly important is the outcome to web3 dev stack product-market fit?_

-🔥🔥🔥.
-If Dapp development is a strong market segment, but adoption is difficult, then reducing barriers to use is of highest importance.
+If Dapp development is a strong market segment, but adoption is difficult, then reducing barriers to use is very important.
+This API may not be the one ultimately used by complex projects, but an entry point that's powerful enough for a great many simple cases.

 #### Leverage
 _How much would nailing this project improve our knowledge and ability to execute future projects?_

-🎯🎯 .
-The rating of 2 is motivated by the benefits of more rapid prototyping and iteration with low-friction APIs.
+More rapid prototyping and iteration with low-friction APIs (both us and community).
 If we remove the need for learning intricate, non-intuitive HTTP API and leverage HTTP semantics so that JS “fetch” or curl is all you need, we may see many more people experimenting with IPFS.
 The [existing API](https://docs.ipfs.io/reference/http/api/) was not designed to be exposed on the web and introduces